h2mauricio/flask_web_math_app/README.md

 # Building and Deploying a Web App using Flask
-Basic Flask application that includes math fucntions and deploy it on a Web interface.
+Basic Flask application that includes math functions and deploy it on a Web interface.

 # Prerequisites